Eliastik/page-shadow/ROADMAP.md

 #### Bugs to fix

+* [x] (Very minor) Sometimes when opening custom themes settings, the link color of the custom theme 1 is copied to the text color randomly + edit icon displayed
 * [x] (Minor) Shadow DOM is not always detected => example comments on Franceinfo website
 * [x] (Medium) Dark image detection not working on image from cross-origin domain (cf Wikipedia articles)
 * [x] (Major) Still some errors with QUOTA_BYTES_PER_ITEM in cloud archive.
 The chunk method need to be fixed